We extend greetings to those who are new to the Guild, and gratitude

 Andrews hosted an online conversation in February of 2022 that permitted Mr.

-Hart to outline his approach to this special commission and allow viewers
+Hart to describe his approach to this special commission and allow participants

 to observe his first incisions in the marble slab that would soon be placed